a-shashkin/a-shashkin/README.md

 #### - [Mobile tests for Calcu app on Android](https://github.com/a-shashkin/calcu-tests)

 ### My skill development plans:
 - I plan to delve deeper into test automation.
-Currently experimenting with Cypress framework and advanced test automation with Java.
+Currently expanding knowledge about test automation in Java and Kotlin, with potential interest in automation using Python.

 ### My not-job-related interests:
 - :book: Books.
 Predominantly sci-fi.